rthallisey/clapper/ansible-tests/writing-validations.md

 Ansible Inventory
 -----------------

-For the time being, we need to specify an Ansible inventory file that will list and group all the nodes we want to run validations against.
-Eventually, the API will get this data from Ironic or Heat (likely through an API call to the `tripleo` library).
+### Dynamic inventory

+We have a [dynamic inventory](http://docs.ansible.com/ansible/intro_dynamic_inventory.html), which contacts Heat to provide the addresses of the deployed nodes as well as the undercloud.

+Just pass `-i tripleo-ansible-inventory.py` to `ansible-playbook`.

+### Hosts file

-The inventory file should look something like this:
+If you need more flexibility than what the current dynamic inventory provides, you can always write the hosts file.
+It should look something like this:

     [undercloud]
     undercloud.example.com